slackalaxy/depsck/README.md

 # depsck: dependencies check
-Some extra, unofficial, tools to check relations between dependencies.
+Some extra, unofficial, tools to check/update relations between dependencies of ports.

 ## finddepsrow
 List port's dependencies as a row.